 Although I am Dutch and my parents live in Holland I can still buy a German sim card at Frankfurt Airport when I come to Europe.
 Since 2017 roaming costs within Europe are history and it does not matter where you buy a prepaid sim card in Europe.
 You can use your data in all EU countries including Norway, Iceland and Liechtenstein.

-Let me help you if you are about to travel to Frankfurt.
+Let me help you buy the right sim card if you are about to travel to Frankfurt.
 Click on the link for a complete city guide with things to do, where to stay, best places to visit, instagram spots and some unique travel tips.
+I lately visited Frankfurt again to see some friends and double checked all the prices for sim cards at the airport.
+Information in the article is up to date as of January 2019.

 Where to buy a German sim card at Frankfurt Airport?